-Absences must be reported by a parent calling the Middle School Coordinator at extension 117 before 9:00am.
+Absences must be reported by a parent, calling the Middle School Coordinator at extension 117 or via email to the Middle School Coordinator before 9:00am.

 When students are absent, they should try to keep up with homework whenever possible.
-Assignments can be obtained online at PowerSchool Learning ("Haiku," our online learning management system) or by calling a friend.
+Assignments can be obtained online at PowerSchool Learning (our online learning management system) or by calling a friend.
 Absent students may also email their teachers from their gbwl accounts if they need clarification about an assignment, though they must be prepared for a delayed response when emails are received after regular school hours.
 Sending an email does not excuse a student from a homework assignment!